Reserve a Room

-Room reservation requests are processed on first-come-first-serve basis so we encourage departments and organizations to submit their requests as soon as possible.
+Room reservation requests are processed on first-come, first-served basis so we encourage departments and organizations to submit their requests as soon as possible.
 Any single weekday requests received for a future academic semester will be held in queue until the 1st day of classes.
-Any requests for academic department semester long meetings until 1st day of class.
+Any requests for semester long meetings or events will be held in queue until 12th day of class during long semesters and the 4th day for Summer I and Summer II semesters.
 Please note that semester long reservations do not include holidays, Reading Days, or the week of Final Exams.

 The Office of the University Registrar at Texas State University can reserve general classroom space in academic buildings for student organizations.

-Any requests for semester long meetings or events will be held in queue until 12th day of class during long semesters and the 4th day for Summer I and Summer II semesters.
-A new request and written denial from the LBJ Student Center is required each new term.
-Please note that semester long reservations do not include holidays, Reading Days, or the week of Final Exams and need to be resubmitted each semester.
+Any requests for semester long meetings or events will be held in queue until the 12th day of class during long semesters and the 4th day for Summer I and Summer II sessions.
+A new request and denial from the LBJ Student Center is required for each event.
+Please note that semester long reservations do not include holidays, Reading Days, or the week of Final Exams and will need to be resubmitted each semester.

 All actives must end no later than 10:00 PM.
 You must make arrangements with Access Services to unlock or lock the building.
-The Office of the University Registrar will notify Access Services of any reservation occurring before 7:00 AM, after 9:00 PM, or on a weekend.
-However, it is up to the requester to finalize these arrangements.
-To gain access to the actual room outside of standard operating hours, the requester will also need to make arrangements with the room’s owner.
+The Office of the University Registrar Office will notify Access Services of any reservation occurring before 7:00 AM, after 9:00 PM, or on a weekend however, it is up to the requester to finalize these arrangements.
+To get access to the actual room outside of standard operating hours, the requester will also need to make arrangements with the room’s owner.
 A list of the room contacts is provided here.

 First Call ownership can be viewed in Ad Astra, our scheduling software, or on the list of First Call Classrooms.
-If your department does not have access to Astra, you may contact our office by email at email@example.com or by phone at (512) 245-9040 for information on who to secure a room key from.
+If your department does not have access to Astra, you may contact our office by email at ClassSchedule@txstate.edu for information on who to secure a room key from.